BrentBaccala/collaborate/README.md

    (run both inside the desktop) to set your fonts.

 1. To use student desktops, you'll need to configure a Postgres table.
-   The user 'vnc' with password 'vnc' is currently hard-wired into the scripts for Postgres authentication, so you need to create this role using `psql` or `pgadmin3`:
+   The user 'vnc' with password 'vnc' and database 'greenlight_production' is currently hard-wired into the scripts for Postgres authentication, so it's best to install Greenlight and create this role using a tool like `psql` or `pgadmin3` (authenticate using the credentials in the Greenlight `.env` file):

    `CREATE ROLE vnc LOGIN PASSWORD 'vnc';`